yo-yo-yo-jbo/bggp5_java_editing/README.md

 ## Summary
 Binary Golf is super fun and makes you learn new things every day!
-I really enjoy the challenge and considering playing some more, maybe with an Android this time.
+I really enjoy the challenge and considering playing some more, maybe with an Android App this time.

 Stay tuned!